History of the Leland Yacht Club

 In early 1942, the board passed a resolution stating that in view of the war and the fact many members were called away, no formal dues would be collected, and no annual meeting held.
 Informal racing and activities continued through 1944.
 In '45 annual dues were again collected, and activities resumed.
 In '47 the first Dinner-Dance was held and efforts to promote a Lightning fleet were recorded.
 '49 saw the first marathon race where all the buoys on the lake were circled three times.
 1950 saw the establishment of a Wednesday and a Saturday racing schedule which we still have today, and a National One design regatta was held.
 In '51 a committee was formed to consider building a clubhouse: in '52 the first by-law revisions were made.
 1954 saw the world champion NOD regatta on our lake.
 The clubhouse was built during the winter of '53-'54 at an approximate cost of $8,000 with over $5,000 being donated by member families.
 A new dock in front of the clubhouse was also built and the old dock donated to the town of Leland.
 The clubhouse was dedicated on July 10th, 1954.

 1957 saw another NOD Regatta and the "Bill Miller" regatta was started.
 Steps were built up to the Country Club from logs which lasted until the rebuilding in '79 with railroad ties.
 David Workum proposed a Junior Sailing program where the club would hire an instructor, sailing dinghies would be purchased and fees would be charged to members' children for formal instruction.
 In '58 the concrete ramp was built next to the town dock for boat launching.
 1959 saw the beginning of Sailing School with Ed Neild serving as the first instructor and Donna Riley and Joanne Gits as assistants.
 Three "Tech" dinghies were purchased, and 40 children signed up providing an income of $1,467.50 the first year.
-The Yardarm was erected in from of the Club House and the parking lot paved East of the Club-House.
+The Yardarm was erected in front of the clubhouse and the parking lot east of the clubhouse was paved.